Samih al-Qasim: Life in Israel

 Al-Qasim worked as a journalist in Haifa where he ran the Arabesque Press and the Folk Arts Centre and was the editor-in-chief of the Israeli Arab newspaper Kul al-Arab.
 He would recite many of his poems to large audiences at monthly gatherings in the Arab towns and cities of the Galilee.
 Al-Qasim refused to leave Israel; in an interview with Index he is quoted as saying "I have chosen to remain in my own country not because I love myself less, but because I love my country more".

 Al-Qasim visited Syria in 1997 and in 2000.
 He was prevented by Israeli authorities from leaving to Lebanon for a poetry event in 2001.

 Death

-Al-Qasim died on August 19, 2014 in Safad Hispital, after a long battle with cancer.
+Al-Qasim died on August 19, 2014 in Safed Hospital, after a long battle with cancer.
 His funeral was held on August 21, 2014, in Rameh where it was attended by thousands.